anusha-simha/Multimodal-Breast-Cancer-Detection-using-ensemble-learning/README.md

 In this project I have used two data sets - mammogram images and ultrasound images.
+I have used resnet and mobilenet for feature extraction .
+After the extraction of features I have concatenated them.
+Then I used endemble learning model containing logistic regression, XGboost and Random forest.
+I have also added a highlighting function that highlights the cancerous portion of the image.
+Additionally, I implemented a tumor size measuring function that accurately measures the size of the tumor.
+Furthermore, I included a treatment recommendation function that suggests appropriate treatments based on the tumor measurements.
+The accuracy of the ensemble learning model is 97.05%.